Rev. Timothy R. Scully, C.S.C.

 Spirituality and Education

-Rev. Timothy R. Scully, C.S.C. is a professor of Political Science at the University of Notre Dame, a Fellow and Trustee of the University of Notre Dame, a fellow of the Helen Kellogg Institute for International Studies, and currently serves as director of Notre Dame's Institute for Educational Initiatives, where he oversees the work of the Alliance for Catholic Education, the Center for Research on Educational Opportunity, and other education-related programs.
-He is also a Trustee and a Fellow of the University of Notre Dame, and a member of the Foundation Board at Trinity College, Dublin.
+Rev. Timothy R. Scully, C.S.C. is a professor of Political Science at the University of Notre Dame, a Fellow and Trustee of the University of Notre Dame, a fellow of the Helen Kellogg Institute for International Studies, and currently serves as the Hackett Family director of Notre Dame's Institute for Educational Initiatives, where he oversees the work of the Alliance for Catholic Education, the Mary Ann Remick Leadership Program, the Center for Research on Educational Opportunity, and other education-related programs.
+He is also a Trustee and a Fellow of the University of Notre Dame.

 Fr.
 Scully founded the Alliance for Catholic Education (ACE) in 1993, Notre Dame's signature program which provides hundreds of talented and committed Catholic school teachers and leaders every year to scores of underserved communities across the United States, as well as overseas.
 Since its beginnings, ACE has grown to include a wide array of resources and services to underserved faith-based schools throughout the United States, becoming the nation's premier provider of talent and energy to strengthen and sustain these schools.